Call us at 888-265-6124

 While we specialize in divorce,

-The New Jersey Collaborative Law Group is competent in virtually
+The New Jersey Collaborative Law Group is competent in every

 field of family law.
 Prenuptial and non-marital cohabitation agreements,

 support issues – all can be efficiently resolved by a NJCLG

 team, to the satisfaction of all parties.
 Our collaborative

 law practice serves New Jersey’s Essex, Hunterdon, Morris, Passaic, Somerset, Sussex, Union and Warren counties.
 If you are